Generalized Calabi correspondence and complete spacelike surfaces: Twin correspondences

 \end{enumerate} \end{lemma}

-\begin{example}[\textbf{Helicoids in GBCV spaces with rotational symmetry}] Vertical translations (i.e., the elements of the $1$-parameter group of isometries associated to the Killing vector field $\partial_z$) are generically the only isometries in the GBCV spaces.
-If we additionally assume that both the conformal factor and the bundle curvature are radial with respect to the origin (i.e., $\delta(x,y)$ and $\tau(x,y)$ are functions of $x^2+y^2$), then the induced Calabi potential ${\mathbf{C}}_{{\delta, \tau}}$ is also radial, and rotations about the axis $x=y=0$ are also isometries.
-It is easy to check that, given $\mu_1,\mu_2\in\mathbb R$, the \textit{helicoid}
+\begin{example}[\textbf{Helicoids in spaces with rotational symmetry}] A vertical translation in a Killing submersion is an element of the $1$-parameter group of isometries associated with the unit Killing vector field.
+Unless there is an isometry of the base surface that leaves the bundle curvature invariant or changes its sign, vertical translations are the only isometries in the total space of the Killing submersion, see~\cite{Man12b}.

+If assume that both the conformal factor and the bundle curvature are radial with respect to the origin (i.e., $\delta(x,y)$ and $\tau(x,y)$ are functions of $x^2+y^2$), then the induced Calabi potential ${\mathbf{C}}_{{\delta, \tau}}$ is also radial.
+Given $\mu_1,\mu_2\in\mathbb R$, let us consider (with respect to the metric given by~\eqref{Rmetric}) the \textit{helicoid}